Hiswe/hiswe.github.io/source/_posts/08-universal-application.md

 ## authentication

 This one is quite easy.

-Authentication is handled by 2 [HoC](https://reactjs.org/docs/components-and-props.html)
+Authentication is handled by 2 [HoC](https://reactjs.org/docs/components-and-props.html):

 1. __public route__ will redirect to private home if connected
-    `authentication-forbidden.js`
+    → done in `authentication-forbidden.js`
-2. __private route__ will redirect to login page if not connected `authentication-required.js`
+2. __private route__ will redirect to login page if NOT connected → done in `authentication-required.js`

-They follow the same pattern:
+They have the same requirements:

-1. need to be __connected to the redux store__ to check authentication → done with [react-redux](https://redux.js.org/basics/usage-with-react#presentational-and-container-components)
+1. be __connected to the redux store__ to check authentication → done with [react-redux](https://redux.js.org/basics/usage-with-react#presentational-and-container-components)
-2. need to be __connected to the react router__ to access the redirection → done with [react-router-config](https://www.npmjs.com/package/react-router-config) On the __server__ we also a procide a `serverContext` object (on the documentation they call it [staticContext](https://reacttraining.com/react-router/web/guides/server-rendering) but I find it more obvious with the name that I use)
+2. be __connected to the react router__ to access the redirection → done with [react-router-config](https://www.npmjs.com/package/react-router-config)
+    On the __server__ we also a provide a `serverContext` object (on the documentation they call it [staticContext](https://reacttraining.com/react-router/web/guides/server-rendering) but I find it more obvious to call it serverContext)
+3. the Component to render if everything's ok

+And they will act in the same way:

-3. will check `redux store` authentication
+1. check `redux store` authentication status
-    - redirect if needed
+2. handle the redirection if needed on the server we will update update `serverContext` if a redirection happens.
-      update `serverContext` if rendered on server side __this will be used to have the right HTTP status code when serving the application__
+    __This will help Koa to set the right HTTP status code when serving the page__
-    - render component if everything's fine
+3. OR render the Component if not redirection is necessary

 ##### AUTHENTICATION HOC FLOW